Secbyte/docker-build/README.md

-# docker-build
+# dotnet-build

-Docker image for the Dot net core build process
+Docker image for the .NET Core build process.